Miles A. Henderson

 Department of Geosciences

-Dr. Miles Henderson is an Assistant Professor of Geology at UT Permian Basin.
-He earned his Ph.D. in Geology in 2018 from the University of Tennessee, Knoxville working on reconstructing oceanographic events from Middle Ordovician carbonates and black shale.
-He previously worked as a geologist in environmental consulting after earning his M.S. in Geology in 2008 at the University of Tennessee, Knoxville working on the biogenicity of the Precambrian macrofossil Grypania spiralis.
+Dr. Miles Henderson is an Associate Professor of Geology at UT Permian Basin.
+He earned his Ph.D. in Geology from the University of Tennessee, Knoxville working on reconstructing oceanographic events from Middle Ordovician carbonates and black shale.
+He previously worked as a geologist in environmental consulting after earning his M.S. in Geology at the University of Tennessee, Knoxville working on the biogenicity of the Precambrian macrofossil Grypania spiralis.
 He completed a B.S.
-Geology at the University of Georgia in 2008.
+Geology at the University of Georgia and an A.A in Geology at Georgia Perimeter College.

 Teaching